TIBCOSoftware/snappydata/docs/security/security.md

 <ent>This feature is available only in the Enterprise version of SnappyData. </br></ent>

 ## Authentication

 ### Launching the Cluster in Secure Mode

 In the current release, SnappyData only supports LDAP authentication which allows users to authenticate against an existing LDAP directory service in your organization.
 LDAP (lightweight directory access protocol) provides an open directory access protocol that runs over TCP/IP. </br>This feature provides a quick and secure way for users to use their existing login credentials (usernames and passwords) to access the cluster and data.

-SnappyData uses mutual authentication between the RowStore locator and subsequent RowStore members that boot and join the distributed system.
+SnappyData uses mutual authentication between the SnappyData locator and subsequent SnappyData members that boot and join the distributed system.

 !!!
 Note: